dherbst/slack-invite-script/README.md

 2. In the sheet, click "Tools" and then "Script editor".

 3. Paste the code.js over any code that is populated in the script editor and save it.

-Be sure to get your slack api token and paste it in where specified in the invite function.
+3.a Fill in the following information:

+   * in `getMyHost()` fill in your slack domain
+   * in `getToken()` fill in your slack api token.
 You can get your slack api token for the team you are working with on the https://api.slack.com/web page under the "Authentication" section.
+   * in `getSignupChannel()` fill in the channel you want to send updates to.
+You may have to put the channel id depending on where you are sending the update.
+See https://api.slack.com/methods/chat.postMessage for more details.

 4. In the script editor, click "Resources" and select "Current Project's Triggers"